masmovil/bazel-rules/README.md

 ### Getting started

-In your Bazel `WORKSPACE` file add this repository as a dependency:
+In your Bazel `WORKSPACE` file, after the [rules_docker](https://github.com/bazelbuild/rules_docker#setup), add this repository as a dependency and invoke repositories helper method:

 ```python
 git_repository(